Andrej-Antipov/Asrock-B660M-Steel-Legend-hackintosh/README.md

 * CPU Vrm Compensation to Level 5

-### Mac OS Monterey and Ventura EFI OpenCore loader 0.8.3.
-Clover 5149
+### Mac OS Monterey and Ventura EFI OpenCore loader 0.8.8.
+Clover 5150

-* All mac os futures are working including DRM playback and sleep/wake S3
+* All mac os futures are working including DRM playback and sleep/wake S3 and FileVault2